Mitsuki-Nakajima/mitsuki-nakajima.github.io/README.md

 ### [CODE BLOCKS - Educational Programming System](https://github.com/Mitsuki-Nakajima/CODE-BLOCKS)
 CODE BLOCKS is a hands-on programming tool designed to teach basic Python logic using physical 3D-printed blocks instead of typed code.
 Each block represented a programming structure (loops, conditionals, etc.).
 Users could arrange the blocks physically, and a Unity application interpreted the configuration and visualized how the program would execute.

+### [Shared Spatial Anchor System for Mixed Reality](https://github.com/Mitsuki-Nakajima/Shared-Spatial-Anchor
+A mixed reality project focused on creating synchronized shared virtual spaces using Meta Quest 3 and Unity.
+The system allows multiple users in different physical locations to interact within the same spatially anchored MR environment by calibrating and synchronizing virtual coordinates across devices.
+Developed as part of the “Metaverse for Education” project, the environment recreates the NYU MakerSpace to support collaborative training and remote interaction in immersive educational spaces.

 ### [Visual Navigation Maze Solver](https://github.com/Mitsuki-Nakajima/vis_nav_player)
 A computer vision project focused on autonomous image-goal navigation in an unseen maze environment using only first-person RGB observations.
 The system builds a visual roadmap from exploration images, localizes the robot during navigation, identifies the target location from a goal image, and computes a path through the maze.
 To improve navigation stability, the system incorporates temporal smoothing, relocalization strategies, and graph-based shortest path planning to reduce oscillation and recovery failures during autonomous movement.